xsdk-project/MathPackagesTraining2020/_lessons/amrex/lesson.md

 {% include qanda question='How do I build an AMReX-based code in 2D vs 3D?' answer='set DIM=2 vs DIM=3 in the GNUmakefile'%}

+{% include qanda question='How do I build a serial version vs a parallel version of an AMReX-based code?' answer='if you set USE_MPI=TRUE in the GNUmakefile then you can run in serial or parallel.'%}

 {% include qanda question='How different is the Pachinko code itself for 2D vs 3D?' answer='Not very!
 Search for the test on AMREX_SPACEDIM in the source files to see how few lines are different.'%}